IgnacioMansillaGomez/SunnySide/README.md

-# Frontend Mentor - 3-column preview card component solution
+# Frontend Mentor - Sunnyside agency landing page solution

-This is a solution to the [3-column preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-).
+This is a solution to the [Sunnyside agency landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents